opensearch-project/documentation-website/_data-prepper/pipelines/configuration/processors/csv.md

 ---
 layout: default
-title: csv
+title: CSV processor
 parent: Processors
 grand_parent: Pipelines
-nav_order: 45
+nav_order: 49
 ---

 # csv

-## Overview

 The `csv` processor parses comma-separated values (CSVs) from the event into columns.

+## Configuration

 The following table describes the options you can use to configure the `csv` processor.

 Option | Required | Type | Description
 :--- | :--- | :--- | :---